Kyoto: Top 21 Landmarks You Must Visit in 2026

 A visit to Kyoto isn't complete without wandering through the enchanting Arashiyama Bamboo Grove, one of the most photographed Kyoto landmarks.
 As you meander along the pathways, towering bamboo stalks surround you, creating a mesmerizing green canopy.
 The sunlight filters through, casting dappled shadows that enhance the ethereal atmosphere.
 It's an experience that engages all your senses, from the gentle rustling of the bamboo leaves to the cool, refreshing air.
 To make the most of your visit, consider exploring Kyoto experiences and activities nearby.
 Early mornings are ideal for a quieter, more immersive experience, allowing you to fully appreciate the grove's serene beauty.

 Afterward, take the time to discover the surrounding Arashiyama district.
-You’ll find charming temples, traditional gardens, and scenic river views.
+You'll find charming temples, traditional gardens, and scenic river views.
 For instance, Tenryu-ji Temple, with its stunning Zen garden, is just a short walk away and complements the natural beauty of the bamboo grove.
-Don’t miss the opportunity to discover more things to do in Kyoto, including various cultural sites and local experiences.
-Thus, exploring this iconic landmark provides a perfect blend of nature and culture, making it a memorable part of your Kyoto journey.
+The Togetsukyo Bridge, spanning the Oi River, is another landmark worth visiting in the area.
+Don't miss the opportunity to discover more things to do in Kyoto, including various cultural sites and local experiences.

 4. Experience Kiyomizu-dera Temple's Serenity